vloubiere/test/content/authors/sandrine-denaud/_index.md

 ---
 # Display name
-title: Michael-Florian Szalay
+title: Sandrine Denaud

 # Full Name (for SEO)
-first_name: Michael-Florian
+first_name: Sandrine
-last_name: Szalay
+last_name: Denaud
-weight: 202502
+weight: 202501

 # Is this the primary user of the site?
 superuser: false